What is the purpose of the Local Offer?

 - We are an inclusive school; we welcome and celebrate diversity.
 All staff believe that children having high self-esteem is crucial to a child’s wellbeing.
 We have a caring, understanding team looking after our children.

 - The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore this would be the parents’ first point of contact.
-If further support is required the class teacher liaises with the Inclusion Manager for further advice and support.
+If further support is required the class teacher liaises with the Pastoral and Inclusion Lead for further advice and support.
 This may involve working alongside outside agencies such as Social Care, Health Services, Inclusion Support, Family Support organisations and local authority Specialist Teachers.

 - We recognise that some children benefit from being able to talk through difficult experiences in their lives with a trained professional.
 Through the Pupil Premium resource the school employs a part-time counsellor who is skilled in working with younger children.
-Children are referred to the counsellor after discussions between the class teacher, parents and the Inclusion Manager.
+Children are referred to the counsellor after discussions between the class teacher, parents and the Pastoral and Inclusion Lead.
 The 45 minute sessions are usually weekly over a 10 week period.

 - The school has a policy regarding the administration and managing of medicines on the school site.
 Please refer to our guidance on the School website under ‘Health and Welfare at School’ in the Parents and Carers section.